rowjay007/url-shortening-service/technical.md

 }
 ```

-This is a night-and-day difference.
-This new handler is lean, focused, and incredibly simple.
-Its only responsibilities are to decode the request, call the service, and encode the response.
-It contains no business logic, no validation, and no database calls.
+This handler has exactly three responsibilities: decode requests, delegate to services, and encode responses.
+No business logic, validation, or database calls.

-**The Benefits Are Immediate:**

-*   **Testability:** We can easily test this handler by providing a mock `URLService`.
-We don't need a database or a complex setup.
-We can verify its behavior in complete isolation.
-*   **Maintainability:** If we need to change how short codes are generated, we don't touch the handler.
-If we need to add a new validation rule, we don't touch the handler.
-Its purpose is stable and unchanging.
-*   **Scalability:** This code is clean and easy to understand.
-A new engineer can look at this and immediately grasp the flow of control without getting bogged down in implementation details.

-By adopting this clean, delegated approach, we've already made our system more robust and maintainable.
-Now, let's explore the architecture that makes this clean separation possible.
+**The transformation yields immediate benefits:**

+*   **Testability:** Mock the `URLService` interface for isolated unit tests
+*   **Maintainability:** Business logic changes never touch handlers
+*   **Clarity:** New engineers understand the flow without implementation details

+This delegation pattern forms the foundation of our layered architecture.

 ---

-## A Blueprint for Maintainability: The Power of Layered Architecture

-To solve the problems of our prototype, we need to enforce a strict separation of concerns.
-We adopted a layered architecture inspired by the principles of Clean Architecture.
-This isn't an academic exercise; it's a pragmatic approach to building resilient software.
+## Layered Architecture: Enforcing Separation of Concerns

-The core principle is the **Dependency Rule**: all dependencies must point inwards, toward the core business logic.
-The outer layers know about the inner layers, but the inner layers know nothing about the outer ones.
+Clean Architecture solves the monolith problem through strict separation of concerns.
+The **Dependency Rule** governs everything: dependencies point inward toward business logic.
+Outer layers know inner layers, but never the reverse.

 Our project structure reflects these layers: